Hgoatly/Discover-Skane/README.md

 2. Contact.

-The 'Book' section uses the [Booking.com](https://www.booking.com/affiliate-program/v2/index.html?utm_source=&utm_campaign=&utm_content=&utm_term=&utm_medium=) affiliate partner program API, so that after having chosen their ideal holidys in Skåne, visitors to the site can book their stay.
+The 'Book' section uses the [Booking.com](https://www.booking.com/affiliate-program/v2/index.html?utm_source=&utm_campaign=&utm_content=&utm_term=&utm_medium=) affiliate partner program API, so that after having chosen their ideal holidays in Skåne, visitors to the site can book their stay.
 Out of the available booking.com APIs, it was decided that the 'Deal Fider' API was the most appropriate.
-This is because it not only shows images, but also because the search area can be restricted to Skåne The other options either had no images, or would searche the whole of Sweden - which would be confusing for the site visitor.
+This is because it not only shows images, but also because the search area can be restricted to Skåne.
+The other options either had no images, or would search the whole of Sweden - which the developer thought would be confusing for the site visitor.

 The 'contact' section encourages the user to contact the site owner via a contact form.
 This is so they can suggest places that could also be listed on the 'Discover Skåne' website as additional recommendations to site users.
 It uses the email.js API